Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Results for one-dimensional systems

-\textit{Scenario 2: Constant free-diffusion exit rate.} In Fig.~\ref{fig:exit_rate_numerical} (b) we compare Eq.~\eqref{eq:exit_rate_subtract_free}, the deviation of the numerical exit rate rate from the free-diffusion exit rate Eq.~\eqref{eq:scenario2_free_diffusion}, with the Lagrangian Eq.~\eqref{eq:scenario2_Lagrangian}.
-The perfect agreement between simulations and theory shows that also in scenario 2, the perturbative expansion Eq.~\eqref{eq:axit_result_intro} describes the actual exit rate from the small-radius tube.
+Scenario 2: Constant free-diffusion exit rate.
+In Fig.~\ref{fig:exit_rate_numerical} (b) we compare the theoretical result Eq.~\eqref{eq:scenario2_Lagrangian} with Eq.~\eqref{eq:exit_rate_subtract_free}, where $ \alpha_R^{\traj}$ is obtained from numerical simulation of scenario 2 and $\aexitfree^{\traj}$ is given by Eq.~\eqref{eq:scenario2_free_diffusion}.
+The excellent agreement between theoretical and numerical curves shows that also in scenario 2, the perturbative expansion Eq.~\eqref{eq:axit_result_intro} describes the actual exit rate from the small-radius tube.

-\textit{Scenario 3: Stratonovich Lagrangian.} In Fig.~\ref{fig:exit_rate_numerical} (c) we compare the theoretical exit rate Eq.~\eqref{eq:scenario3_aexit} to results from numerical simulations of the FPE in the $y$-coordinate defined in Eq.~\eqref{eq:coordinate_transformation_definition}.
-As for scenarios 1 and 2, we find perfect agreement between perturbative and numerical exit rates, showing that our perturbative expansion describes the exit rate for the tube radius considered.
+Scenario 3: Stratonovich Lagrangian.
+In Fig.~\ref{fig:exit_rate_numerical} (c) we compare the theoretical exit rate Eq.~\eqref{eq:scenario3_aexit} to results from numerical simulations of the FPE in the $y$-coordinate defined in Eq.~\eqref{eq:coordinate_transformation_definition}.
+As for scenarios 1 and 2, we find perfect agreement between perturbative and numerical exit rates.
+Thus, also for scenario 3 the perturbative expansion adequately describes the actual exit rate for the small tube radius considered.